 Shareholders exercise control over the company at the Annual General Meeting (AGM).
 The AGM is held within six months of the end of the financial year.
-At the AGM, shareholders resolve issues including election of the Board of Directors, and where appropriate auditors, how to appoint the Election Committee and discharging the Board of Directors and CEO from liability for the past year.
+At the AGM, shareholders resolve issues including election of the Board of Directors, and where appropriate auditors, how to appoint the Nomination Committee and discharging the Board of Directors and CEO from liability for the past year.
 The AGM also considers adoption of the Income Statement and Balance Sheet, fees to the Board of Directors and Auditors and remuneration guidelines for the CEO and other senior executives.
-The minutes from the AGM 2008 are available at www.medivir.se.
+The minutes from the AGM 2008 and 2009 are available at the company's website.

-The AGM 2009 will be held on 23 April 2009.
+The AGM 2010 will be held on 29 April.
 Minutes from the AGM will be uploaded to Medivir's website, www.medivir.se.